schoero/eslint-plugin-readable-tailwind/docs/rules/no-duplicate-classes.md

 <br/>

 > [!NOTE]
 > This rule is smart.
-It is able to detect duplicates template literal boundaries.
+It is able to detect duplicates across template literal boundaries.

 ```tsx
 // ❌ BAD: duplicate classes in conditional template literal classes and around template elements